SAP/openui5-docs/docs/Interaction_Tracking_for_Performance_Measurement_b2825ea.md

 ## Interaction Tracking for Performance Measurement

-You can identify performance issues in your application by tracking the interaction that is performed on the UI.
+You can analyze the performance of your UI5 application by tracking the interaction that is performed on the UI.

 Interaction in this context means a closed step in a sequence of actions that a user performs on the UI, for example, everything that happens between two clicks on two different buttons.
+The interaction tracking considers XHRs, loadings triggered via script tags and rendering aspects.

 To **start** interaction tracking, use `Interaction.setActive(true)` from module **sap/ui/performance/trace/Interaction**.
 To map the interaction data to the data of **sap/ui/performance/Measurement**, you have to explicitly set `sap-ui-measure=true`.